dannys42/Causality/README.md

 </p>

 # Causality
-A very simple event bus for Swift.
+`Causality` is simple in-memory event bus for Swift.
 Events may have associated data and are fully typed.
 All publish/subscribe methods are thread-safe.

+In addition, `Causality` has provisions for monitoring State information.
+State differs from Events in that:

+ - State handlers will be called immediately with the last known good value (if one is available)
+ - State handlers will not be called if the state value is identical to the previous value

 ## Installation